Submit a film : Rules & Regulations 2015

 During the entire duration of the Festival de Cannes, none of the films invited may be shown outside the Festival's official theatres before its official screening.

 All films must be presented in their original language, with French subtitles.
-By "original language" is meant the one in which a film is or will be exhibited in its country of origin.
+By "original language" is meant the language in which a film is or will be exhibited in its country of origin.

 It is for the Board of Directors to decide whether or not a film that does not exactly meet this criterion may participate in the Festival.

 French films must be subtitled in English on the print.
 All subtitling expenses are to be met by the film's producer.
-Moreover, all films with dialogues in a language different from English or French will be electronically subtitled in English.
+Moreover, all films with dialogues in a language other than English or French will be electronically subtitled in English.
 The screening of those subtitles will be operated by the Festival service provider.

 The Board of Directors designates the eight foreign and French members of the Jury for the feature films in competition as well as its President.